 Cancer limited to the lining of the bladder is called non-muscle invasive bladder cancer (NMIBC).
 This type of cancer is sometimes called superficial bladder cancer.
-More than 75 percent of bladder cancer is diagnosed as a NMIBC and it has an excellent survival rate.
+More than 75% of bladder cancer is diagnosed as a NMIBC and it has an excellent survival rate.
 Muscle invasive bladder cancer penetrates the layers of muscles in the bladder and is more likely to spread to other parts of the body but is often still quite curable.
 Bladder cancer is four times more common in men than in women.
-It is two times more common in Caucasians than African-Americans.
+It is two times more common in Caucasian men than African American men.